2020 WeatherTech 240: Entries

 A total of 26 cars took part in the event, down from the 39 entries from the season's opening event.
 There were 8 cars in the DPi class, 6 cars in the GTLM class, and 12 cars in the GTD class.
-The LMP2 class would not be participating in the event.
-Paul Miller Racing, the GTD class winner in the Rolex 24, didn't enter the event due to effects of the pandemic.
+In DPi, Gabby Chaves filled in for Felipe Nasr in the Whelen Engineering Racing entry, due to Nasr testing positive for COVID-19.
+Multimatic Motorsports took over the Mazda DPi program from Joest Racing.
+The LMP2 class did not participate in the event.
+In GTLM, Risi Competizione were absent.
+In GTD, Paul Miller Racing, the GTD class winner in the Rolex 24, didn't enter the event due to effects of the pandemic.
 Likewise, Pfaff Motorsports also didn't enter, due to travel restrictions surrounding being based in Canada.
-The #19 GEAR Racing powered by GRT Grasser entry, the #91 of Wright Motorsports, and the #23 Heart of Racing Team Aston Martin all declined to enter the event as well.
+The No. 19 GEAR Racing powered by GRT Grasser entry, the No. 91 of Wright Motorsports, and the No. 23 Heart of Racing Team Aston Martin all declined to enter the event as well.
 Team Hardpoint made their series debut, and Gradient Racing returned for the first time since 2018.

-Prior to the event, Aaron Telitz was announced as the replacement for Parker Chase in the #14 entry for AIM Vasser Sullivan.
+Prior to the event, Aaron Telitz was announced as the replacement for Parker Chase in the No. 14 entry for AIM Vasser Sullivan.
+Compass Racing made their season debut.

+Practice

+There were two practice sessions preceding the start of the race on Saturday, one on Friday and one on Saturday.
+The first session on Friday lasted one hour while the second session on Saturday lasted 75 minutes.

+Practice 1

+The first practice session took place at 6:15 pm ET on Friday and ended with Juan Pablo Montoya topping the charts for Acura Team Penske, with a lap time of 1:35.960.
+The GTLM class was topped by the #912 Porsche GT Team Porsche 911 RSR-19 of Laurens Vanthoor with a time of 1:44.003.
+Tommy Milner in the #4 Corvette Racing entry was second and Nick Tandy rounded out the top 3.
+The GTD class was topped by the #63 Scuderia Corsa Ferrari 488 GT3 of Toni Vilander with a time of 1:47.481.